Working 3rd shift takes a toll on your body, mind, and spirit.

 It’s the most annoying sort of a headache.
-Basically any movement I make with my head feels like a bowling ball is bouncing off the back of forehead.
+Basically, any movement I make with my head feels like a bowling ball is bouncing off the back of forehead.
 Just that one spot.
 And even if I do not make any sudden movements there is still this lingering and nagging ache.
-It’s times like these when I understand why people go to the ER for a migraine.
+It is times like these when I understand why people go to the ER for a migraine.
 I have never been so close to doing just that.

 Keeping My Head Still

-Fortunately it has decreased, slightly.
-And as long as I maintain my head in a perfectly still position, the bowling ball stays put an is only moderately uncomfortable.
+Fortunately, it has decreased, slightly.
+And as long as I maintain my head in a perfectly still position, the bowling ball stays put and is only moderately uncomfortable.
 I feel like I need to put one of those harnesses that people wear when they have a neck injury.
 You know that thing that they screw in your skull and perch on your shoulders?
-Ah yes, google assists again: Halo Traction Brace.
+Ah yes, Google assists again: Halo Traction Brace.
 I’m thinking that would actually be less uncomfortable than this beast of a headache I am facing.

 Husband to the Rescue?

-I think I’m going to beg my dear husband to go pick up some Ibuprofen or Excedrin and to give me a massage.
+I think I’m going to beg my dear husband to pick up some Ibuprofen or Excedrin and to give me a massage.
 Perhaps I should try the hot bath business it recommends.
 Any other tips you have would be great.
-I already tried a dark quiet room and it didn’t make a hill of beans of a different.
-Hopefully it will go away soon, but if it don’t I may just have to annoy some ER nurses.
+I already tried a dark, quiet room, and it didn’t make a hill of beans of a different.
+Hopefully, it will go away soon, but if it doesn’t I may just have to annoy some ER, nurses.
 I know, not an emergency it can wait, but seriously this bowling ball has got to go!